seven5/seven5.github.io/tutorial.md

 Now, if you look in `vendor/src/github.com` you will see many 3rd party packages that are used by the this tutorial.
-You can be assured that if you succeeded with `gb vendor` you have precisely the versions you need to run the tutorial successfully.
+You can be assured that if you succeeded with `gb vendor`, you have precisely the versions you need to run the tutorial successfully.

 <a name="simple-server"></a>